Nuclear modification of leading hadrons and jets within a virtuality ordered parton shower: The Matter event generator for parton showers

-where the medium-induced part is adopted from the higher-twist energy loss calculations~\cite{Guo:2000nz,Majumder:2009ge} and treated as a perturbation on top of the vacuum part:
+where the medium-induced part is adopted from the higher-twist energy loss calculations~\cite{Guo:2000nz,Majumder:2009ge,Aurenche:2008hm,Aurenche:2008mq} and treated as a perturbation on top of the vacuum part:

-In Eq.~(\ref{eq:medP}), $\hat{q}$ is the gluon jet transport coefficient that denotes its transverse momentum broadening squared per unit length due to elastic scattering.
-This is evaluated at the location of scattering $\vec{r}+\hat{n}\zeta^+$; $\tau^+_f=2p^+/\tilde{t}$ is the mean formation of the splitting; and $\zeta_\mathrm{max}^+=1.8\tau_f^+$ is taken as the maximum sampled length.
+In Eq.~(\ref{eq:medP}), $\hat{q}$ is the gluon jet transport coefficient that denotes its transverse momentum broadening squared per unit length due to elastic scattering and is evaluated at the location of scattering $\vec{r}+\hat{n}\zeta^+$; $\tau^+_f=2p^+/\tilde{t}$ is the mean formation time of the splitting.
+In the case of the vacuum portion of the split, there is no scattering, and the splitting time and location have been integrated out to obtain a splitting kernel entirely in momentum space.
+In order for both the vacuum and medium modified kernels to be consistent, the location of scattering $\zeta^+$ is integrated only up to the mean formation time $\tau^+_f$.

+Compared to the work of Guo and Wang (GW)~\cite{Guo:2000nz}, that of Aurenche-Zakharov-Zaraket (AZZ)~\cite{Aurenche:2008hm,Aurenche:2008mq} improves the calculation by taking into account of the transverse momentum from the medium within the phase factors in the higher-twist matrix elements.
+However, since only the emitted gluon scattering with the medium is considered, Eq.~(\ref{eq:medP}) is not positive definite when $\zeta^+$ is much larger than $\tau_f^+$.
+A positive definite splitting function may be expected after one includes the complete set of terms at next-to-leading twist.
+This will be discussed in details in our upcoming work.

+Regardless of the differences between GW and AZZ, as long as one integrates the medium modified splitting function up to a given length in the calculation of the Sudakov form factor, the different calculations only differ by an overall normalization factor.
+In the end, this only affects the $\hat{q}$ value one uses in model-to-data comparison.
+In this work, both values of $\hat{q}$ will be reported for applying the AZZ splitting function [Eq.~(\ref{eq:medP})] and the GW splitting function [only the $2-2\cos(\zeta^+/\tau_f^+)$ contribution in Eq.~(\ref{eq:medP})].
+On integrating Eq.~\eqref{eq:medP} above up to $\zeta^+ = \tau^+_f$, we obtain that the GW result is 50\% higher than the AZZ result.
+Note that Eq.~(\ref{eq:medP}) is also similar to the results given in Refs.~\cite{CasalderreySolana:2007sw, Ovanesyan:2011kn}, but not exactly the same because we absorb the medium information into the $\hat{q}$ parameter here instead of a specific assumption of the scattering centers for the medium.

 The probability of no splitting through any channel is then obtained by